archana1998/Clothing-Detection/README.md

-# Clothing detection using YOLOv3 and DeepFashion2 datasets.
+# Clothing detection using YOLOv3 architecture and DeepFashion2 dataset

 ## Datasets